napptive/catalog-apps/apps/penpot/0.1.0/README.md

 1. Select application from catalog.
 2. Modify parameters (if required)
 3. Deploy and wait for each component to start-up
+4. Open the Penpot URL and create a new account
+5. Start using the application.

 NOTE: Backend application requires at-least 5 minutes to start